nasjonalmuseet/DiMu-API-documentation/README.md

 Nasjonalmuseet currently has 36,000 objects available in DigitaltMuseum.

 The DiMu API is provided by [KulturIT](http://www.kulturit.no).
-Their API documentation (in Norwegian) can be found at http://api.dimu.org/doc/public_api.html.
+A general API documentation (Norwegian) is at http://api.dimu.org/doc/public_api.html.
 The API endpoint is `http://api.dimu.org/`

 <h2>DiMu museums and collections</h2>